Børning 2

 Børning 2 is a 2016 Norwegian action-comedy directed by Hallvard Bræin, and produced by Filmkameratene.
-It is the sequel to Børning (2014).
+It is the sequel to Børning (2014) that have taken inspiration from the American Fast & Furious film series.

 Anders Baasmo Christiansen plays the main character, Roy Gundersen, who gets out of prison for participating in the illegal street race to Nordkapp.
 He is challenged to a new illegal winter race from Bergen to Murmansk in the north of Russia, but refuses, as he wants to focus on spending time with his daughter.
 But then he hears that his daughter is participating in the race together with her boyfriend.